react-declarative/.github/README.md

 ![screenshot](./screenshot.png)

-Keep in mind that in time some projects will be outdated and not every feature will be used in there: I am writing this tool for proprietary usage in first. **And, If you want, I am always looking for some great job)**
+Keep in mind that in time some projects will become outdated and not every feature will be used in there: I am writing this tool for proprietary usage in first. **And, If you want, I am always looking for some great job)**

 [@tripolskypetr](https://github.com/tripolskypetr)